google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 * A text editor
 * Basic knowledge of HTML, CSS, JavaScript, and Chrome DevTools

-This code lab is focused on Progressive Web Apps.
+This codelab is focused on Progressive Web Apps.
 Non-relevant concepts and code blocks are glossed over and are provided for you to simply copy and paste.

 ## Getting set up